• Menu

 The well casing has grooves that allow water to penetrate the well from the surrounding groundwater and at the same time keep out sand and grit.
 This is called the well screen.

-Your submersible well pump is down inside this casing, and over time, the good screen can become degraded or corroded, allowing silt and sands to get into the well and pumped into your water system.
+Your submersible well pump is down inside this casing, and over time, the good screen can become degraded or corroded, allowing silt and sand particles to get into the well and pumped into your water system.
+In some cases this can cause you to need pump replacement if the sandy water has ruined the pump.

 Well Pump is Too Large

-In some cases, the well pump can be too powerful or strong for the well and consequently pulls sand in from the surrounding aquifer.
+In some cases, the well pump can be too powerful for the well, causing it to draw sand in from the surrounding aquifer.

 This sand can cause a rapid deterioration in the pump’s valves and cause a build-up of sand at the bottom of the well, which can lead to sand in your water lines.